 Our business is sensitive to changes in global macroeconomic conditions, which at various times have included considerable uncertainty and volatility.
 Growth in the markets we serve could be at a slow rate, or could stagnate or contract, and we are at continued risk that a downturn or a decline in economic activity globally, or in key markets, could have an adverse impact on our business.
 In the past, we have experienced periods during which economic conditions have been unstable and difficult to predict globally, and during which many of our operating regions experienced volatile growth patterns or declines.
 For example, in the latter part of 2019, the economic environment was one of slowing growth globally, including in many of our European countries.
 Such conditions can adversely affect client demand for our services and solutions and result in declines or declining growth rates in our business.
-Additionally, because country and regional economies are often interdependent, there is a risk that negative economic conditions in one market could give rise to a more widespread, or global, decline.
-Economic uncertainty or decline often causes our clients to reduce or defer their spending on new projects that require our solutions, or to decrease their demand for our various staffing services.
+Additionally, because country and regional economic uncertainty or decline often causes our clients to reduce or defer their spending on new projects that require our solutions, or to decrease their demand for our various staffing services.
 If any of these trends or situations arises or intensifies, it could have a material adverse effect on our business and results of operations.